Hill and Moorland Leader Training

-The Hill and Moorland Leader training course will meet at 0900 in Grindleford in the Hope valley.
+The Hill and Moorland Leader training course will meet at 0900 in The Sir William Hotel in Grindleford in the Hope valley.

 You will need to bring all the clothing and equipment you need to lead a group for multiple consecutive days on the hill including a waterproofed map of the area and a compass.

-We give some suggestions below, but more detailed suggestions together with a host of helpful links and videos are contained in our Hill and Moorland Leader Training Joining Instructions.
+We give some suggestions below, but more detailed suggestions together with a host of helpful links and videos are contained in our Hill and Moorland Leader training Joining Instructions.

-The Hill and Moorland Leader Award Handbook contains all the details of the syllabus, the remit of the award and a skills check list.
-The official handbook Mountain Training’s walking schemes is: Mountain Training handbook – Volume 1.
+- The Hill and Moorland Leader Award Handbook contains all the details of the syllabus, the remit of the award and a skills check list.

+- The official handbook Mountain Training’s walking schemes is: Mountain Training handbook – Volume 1.
 Hillwalking.
 Steve Long.
-Mountain Training.
+Mountain Training

 You require sufficient fitness to be able to spend 3 days walking in hilly terrain and have plenty of spare energy to cope with any emergencies within the group.
 Regular full days of hillwalking are the best preparation which also increases your experience and skill level.

-- 2. Be at least 18 years old.
+- Be at least 18 years old.